Clann na nGael GAA (Roscommon): History

 The first Connacht Senior Club Football Championship was won in 1982 and defeat followed in the All-Ireland Senior Club Football Championship Final against Portlaoise, at Cloughjordan in County Tipperary.
 Clann were defeated early in the 1983 county championship, but the following year bounced back.
 Eight county senior titles were won in succession (1984–1991).

 Clann na nGael also won six Connacht club titles in succession in that era (1984–1989) and appeared in four successive All-Ireland finals (1987–1990).
 During this period, Clann also captured the All-Ireland 7-A-Side crown in 1989.

 Underage successes in the late seventies and early eighties contributed to the senior success story.
 The county Under-16 crown was won for the first time in 1978 and retained it the following year.
-An Under-14 title in 1980, a minor in 1983 and Clann's first Under-21 in the same year were also achieved.
+A minor title in 1983 and Clann's first Under-21 in the same year were also achieved.

 During the 1990s, Clann na nGael won further senior county titles in 1993, 1995 and 1996.
 At Under-21 level, following on from three county titles in the 1980s, the club secured two further titles in the following decade (1990, 1997).
-The decade just passed also saw championship honours at Minor (1995), Under-16B (1991), and Under-14 (1991, 1998, 1999), as well as Under-14B Hurling (1991).

 Clann na nGael fields teams in every grade of football and are also leading the way in ladies' football.
 County senior champions in 1974, 1995, 1996 and 1997, the ladies were not to be out done by their male counterparts, and won the Connaucht Club Championship in 1995.
 Clann ladies also won the Junior County Championship in 1993, the Minor in 1995 and 1996, and the Under-16 in 1975, 1991 and 1993.

 Johnstown pitch, the home of Clann na nGael, was developed and opened in 1971.
 In the early 1990s the grounds and clubhouse were re-structured and new dressing rooms, a function hall, training pitch and parking area were added and was officially opened by Jack Boothman, President of the GAA, on 27 August 1994.